mattrbahr/shopify-analytics/_posts/2020-04-13-time-between-order-and-shipping-confirmation.md

 categories: sql
 intro_paragraph: >
   What is the time between order created and shipping confirmation sent?
+description: A SQL query anlyzing the time between when an order is placed and when it's shipped.
 ---

 This week’s analysis looks at the time difference between when an order is placed and when a customer receives a shipping confirmation email.
 In Shopify, shipping confirmation emails are automatically sent when a tracking number is added to an order.
 Fast order processing is, of course, a value proposition.
 The time of day in which an order is placed is also a factor.